SampleEnvironment/SECoP/protocol/specification/classes.rst

     The main purpose is to represent fast settable values (i.e. a switch).
     It must have a `target` parameter in addition to what a `Readable` has.
     It does not have a `stop` command.
-A module which needs time to reach the target but cannot be stopped has also to be represented as a `Writable`, with a ``BUSY`` item (code 300...389) in the status enum.
+A module which needs time to reach the target but cannot be stopped should also be represented as a `Writable`, with a ``BUSY`` item (code 300...389) in the status enum.

 .. baseclass:: Drivable